February Birthstone: Why Amethyst is the Perfect Gem for Your Birth Month

 Amethyst is generally considered to be the best stone for February.
 Deep purple "Siberian" amethysts are the rarest / most valuable.

-What Color is Best for February?
+What is the Birthstone for Amethyst?

 Read More about Birthstone for Each Month